python-trio/trio-amqp/docs/examples/publish_subscribe.rst

 This part of the tutorial introduce `exchange`.

-A `emit_log.py` scripts publish messages into a `fanout` exchange.
+A `emit_log.py` scripts publishes messages into a `fanout` exchange.
 Then the `receive_log.py` script creates a temporary queue (which is deleted on the disconnection).

-If the script `receive_log.py` is ran multiple times, all the instance will receive the message emitted by `emit_log`.
+If the script `receive_log.py` is run multiple times, all the instance will receive the message emitted by `emit_log`.

 Publisher